aishe-ai/airbyte/airbyte-integrations/connectors/destination-pgvector/README.md

-# pgvector Destination
+# Pgvector Destination

-This is the repository for the pgvector destination connector, written in Python.
+This is the repository for the Pgvector destination connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/pgvector).

 ## Local development